tolikjan/vagranthost/README.md

 ### Install via Git
 To use Vagrant Box, you should:
-- go to `/var/www/` folder in Terminal (you can use other folder, for this you need configure `config.vm.synced_folder` inside `Vagrantfile`):
+1) go to `/var/www/` folder in Terminal (you can use other folder, for this you need configure `config.vm.synced_folder` inside `Vagrantfile`):

     $ cd /var/www

-- clone this GitHub Repo with command (use `sudo` if you in protected folder):
+2) clone this GitHub Repo with command (use `sudo` if you in protected folder):

     $ sudo git clone https://github.com/tolikjan/vagranthost

 ### Usage
-Start the VM (use `sudo` if you in protected folder):
+Start the VM with commands below (use `sudo` if you in protected folder):

     $ cd /var/www/vagranthost
     $ sudo vagrant up

-First time of your `vagrant up` will get ubuntu image and provision the vagrant.
-You can see the status of your VM from [http://192.168.33.10](http://192.168.33.10)
+First time of your `vagrant up` will get `Ubuntu_64x` image and provision the vagrant (install all needed dependencies).
+After provision you should connect to you machine with (use `sudo` if you in protected folder):

+    $ sudo vagrant ssh

-You can check the `phpinfo` from  [http://192.168.33.10/phpinfo.php](http://192.168.33.10/phpinfo.php)
+You can see the status of your VM with URL — [http://192.168.33.10](http://192.168.33.10) You can check the `phpinfo` from  [http://192.168.33.10/phpinfo.php](http://192.168.33.10/phpinfo.php)

 ### Requirements
-You must have [Vagrant](http://vagrantup.com) and [VirtualBox 5](https://www.virtualbox.org) installed on your PC.
+You must have [Vagrant](http://vagrantup.com) and [VirtualBox 5](https://www.virtualbox.org) installed on your host PC.

 # Default Credentials